 Be well-prepared and research the company extensively.
 Go through their website, services and products, blog, competitors, etc. Consider researching some common interview questions and preparing responses for them.
 There's no need to know the answer to each question by heart, but ensure that you provide measurable examples of how you can apply your knowledge and skills to improve their business.
 Some common interview questions are:

 - What interests you about this role?

 - Why do you want to work here?

 - What are your most significant weaknesses and strengths?

 - What does a typical day look like for a person in this position?

 - What qualities do your most successful employees have?

 - I've enjoyed learning more about this opportunity.
 What are the next steps in the hiring process?

-Most open positions don’t disclose a salary bracket, therefore, if you are unsure what salary to ask for, benchmark your salary.
+Most open positions don’t disclose a salary bracket.
+Therefore, benchmark your salary if you are unsure what to ask.
 You can also ask a recruiter to guide you if you are working with an agency.

 Continue your job search with us on jobsinmalta.com.